minetest-mods/teleport-request/README.md

 - **Description:** Requests permission to teleport to another player, where [playername] is their exact name.
 - **Required Privileges:** "interact", "tp"
 - **Example Usage:** */tpr RobbieF* - requests permission from RobbieF to teleport to them.
 - **Notes:** Usernames are case-sensitive.
-If you have "tp_admin", you will inmediatilly teleport to the specificed player.
+If you have "tp_admin", you will immediately teleport to the specificed player.

 ``` /tphr [playername] ```
 - **Name:** Teleport Here Request